dylanwilbur/art-history/README.md

 More info [here](https://lunrjs.com/guides/searching.html)

 ## Contributing
 This project is version controlled with git, so for those inclined, the source is hosted on github [here](https://github.com/dylanwilbur/art-history).
-Since the notes are not all conclusive in the slightest, I welcome any and all additions or changes.
+Since the notes are not conclusive in the slightest, I welcome any and all additions or changes.
 You can learn to do so through [this app](https://desktop.github.com/).

 #### What needs work
 - Images for the 250 works